-Some of the most common phrases narcissists use to distract you from their true intentions or to shift the blame over to you, to create self-doubt within your mind, so you question your thoughts or feelings and not their behaviour.
+Some of the most common gaslighting phrases narcissists use to distract you from their true intentions or to shift the blame over to you, to create self-doubt within your mind, so you question your thoughts or feelings and not the narcissist’s behaviour.

-A narcissist is arrogant enough to believe they are never accountable for their own behaviour.
+A narcissist is arrogant enough to believe they are never responsible for their own toxic behaviour.
 The narcissist who believes they are above others, whatever they do wrong is always someone else’s fault.

 “It’s your fault.”
-Whatever they’ve been caught out on, whatever proof you have they will always, they twist is straight back onto how somehow it was your fault, to escape the consequences of things they actually do to you.
+Whatever they’ve been caught out on, whatever proof you have, they will always find a way to twist it straight back on to you, how somehow it was your fault, to escape the consequences of things they actually do to you.

 “What do you want me to do about it.”
-They’re blaming no one, but they’re not responsible so by using this statement they’re going to do nothing, and you are the one who needs to sort it out.
+They’re blaming no one, but they’re not going to be held responsible, so by using this statement, they’re going to do nothing, and you are the one who needs to sort it out.

 “You’re just too sensitive.”
 No, you are not.
 You will usually have got a perfect reason to be upset, as a narcissist lacks the empathy to care, the narcissist will not accept blame, they want you to question your feelings and not their behaviour, you’re too sensitive leaves you to question if you’re overreacting, so you to feel insecure, so you don’t ask them again.

 “I love you.”
-They don’t even know how to love themselves, let alone others; they just want to exploit you for whatever you’ve got that they want or need, so they’re going to claim they love you, then blame you when they mistreat you do you question if it was your fault, if your overreacting, so they don’t have to change their behaviour.
+They don’t even know how to love themselves, let alone others; they just want to exploit you for whatever you’ve got that they want or need, so they’re going to claim they love you, then blame you when they mistreat you, so you question if it was your fault, if your overreacting, so they don’t have to change their behaviour.